master-hpc/mp-add-vectors/README.md

 # "Add Vectors"
-Adding two integer vectors with CUDA
+> Adding two integer vectors with CUDA.

 ## Points to focus on
 - from CPU to GPU code ("vector addition")